lapalb/NetworkingLab/README.md

 # NetworkingLab
-Codes for Networking Lab | Coded in Java
+Codes for Networking Lab | Coded in Java and Python
 > Things that can be done using Network Programming

 1. Browsing the Web with HTTP